kyoya-de/oTranCe/vagrant/puppet/modules/apache/README.md

 ######`suphp`

-A hash containing the 'user' and 'group' keys for the [suPHP_UserGroup](http://www.suphp.org/DocumentationView.html?file=apache/CONFIG) setting.
+A hash containing the 'user' and 'group' languageKeys for the [suPHP_UserGroup](http://www.suphp.org/DocumentationView.html?file=apache/CONFIG) setting.
 It must be used with `suphp_engine => on` in the vhost declaration, and can only be passed within `directories`.

 ```puppet
     apache::vhost { 'secure.example.net':